 DAC6 compliance challenges

-DAC6 compliance is a difficult task, whether you’re dealing with first-time historical reporting or ongoing reporting.
+Becoming DAC6 compliant is a difficult task, whether you’re dealing with first-time historical reporting or ongoing reporting.
 Organizations face multiple challenges:

 - Separate reporting is required for every country with which an enterprise has a transaction relationship.